Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Fingerprinting

 \myparagraph{BBHash\@.} The first publicly available implementation, BBHash \cite{limasset2017fast}, iterates over all keys to count the collisions.
 Then it iterates over the keys again to write the fingerprint bit vector and to extract colliding keys.
-Depending on the size of the bit vector and counter arrays, this causes up to three random memory accesses per key and level.
+During construction, this causes up to three random memory accesses per key and level, while we will later see that FiPS \cite{lehmann2024fast} achieves much higher cache locality.
 For parallelization, BBHash uses a large number of atomic operations in the arrays.
 While FiPHa already introduces the idea to scale the bit vector of fingerprints, BBHash makes this more explicit by introducing the $\gamma$ parameter that we already used in the description of FiPHa.
-Just like FiPHa, BBHash gets most efficient for about 4 bits/key.

 \myparagraph{FMPH\@.} FMPH \cite{beling2023fingerprinting} is a fast implementation of the idea in the Rust programming language.
 The approach still uses the construction algorithm with two passes.
 For parallelization, FMPH distributes the keys to multiple threads and relies on a large number of atomic operations, just like BBHash.
 FMPH achieves impressive speedups compared to BBHash, even though it essentially implements the same algorithm.
-It offers decent performance starting with about 3 bits/key.

 \myparagraph{FiPS\@.} FiPS \cite{lehmann2024fast} --- Fingerprint Perfect hashing through Sorting --- is a third implementation of the approach.
 In contrast to the approaches above, FiPS focuses on cache locality when filling the bit vector during construction.
 It does so by sorting the fingerprints and then determining collisions by a simple scan.
 Using integer sorting, the construction takes linear time.
 This approach through sorting is already described in the FiPHa paper \cite{muller2014retrieval} but without a publicly available implementation.
 Using existing sorting libraries, the construction can be parallelized efficiently.
 FiPS interleaves the select data structures and the bit vector.
 More precisely, in each cache line, FiPS stores both the bit vector indicating fingerprints that did not collide, and the number of bits set in previous cache lines.
 Different cache line sizes provide different trade-offs between space consumption and query performance.
-FiPS has faster queries than the other approaches based on fingerprinting while keeping a similar space consumption of about 3--4 bits/key.

 \myparagraph{FMPHGO\@.} FMPH with group optimization (FMPHGO) \cite{beling2023fingerprinting} is a new spin on the fingerprinting idea, combining it with a few brute-force tries.
 The idea is to hash the keys to buckets like in FCH or CHD.
 FMPHGO then tries a (small) number of different hash functions for each bucket and invests additional space to store which hash function should be used.
 It selects the hash function that causes the least collisions in the fingerprint array.
 Overall, this reduces the number of required layers and the required space.
 Compared to FMPH, FMPHGO reduces the storage space by up to $0.7$ bits/key, while the query performance stays mostly the same.